minprog/programmeren-ik/overviews/2 Crypto/overview.md

 Above, the weight of each problem is noted.
 All programs have to be submitted in full in order to progress to the next module, which will be automatically checked using `check50`.
 Normally, you can see the results on this website soon after submitting.

-Your tutor will assess your programs as soon as every student has finished the module, and assign a grade for "style" and "design" for your programs.
-Together with the `check50` results, this will add up to a grade for this assignment.
+Your tutor will assess your programs as soon as every student has finished the module.